Wanaka New Zealand: The Town of Dreams or Maybe Not? You decide.

 Spending two weeks in Wanaka as just backpackers felt like more than enough time to really experience the area and everything it had to offer.
 Did we see and do EVERYTHING?
 No we didn’t.
 But sometimes it’s better to leave something to come back to.
 Did we experience a ton of stuff and eat a lot of hella good food, you better believe we did!
 If you want to visit Wanaka New Zealand and be the ultimate tourist here are a few things we recommend.

 Stop by Sagun Cafe & Indian Cuisine for not only the largest piece of garlic naan bread you’ve ever seen but also the tastiest.
 The chunks of garlic and the size of the bread was enough to make us craving more (we are garlic fiends though).
 To top it all off their butter chicken is so full of flavour it caused us to eat more than we maybe should have.
 Food babies are very real.
 It’s a small hole in the wall type restaurant tucked away in the back streets of downtown.
 We sort of stumbled upon it by accident and didn’t have a single regret, except maybe that food baby.

 Maybe you’re like me and you love sweets, well Patagonia Chocolates would be our first recommendation.
-They are in three places throughout NZ, Queenstown, Wanaka and Arrowtown.
+They are in three places, Queenstown, Arrowtown and Wanaka New Zealand.
 So get your fill of chocolate before you leave this region of the South Island.
 Honestly everything here is good, the chocolates, the coffee and hot chocolate, the gelato and even the damn waffles.